-According to the 2019 OfficeTeam Salary Guide, the midpoint salary for a medical office administrator in the United States is $44,500.
-This medical office administrator salary range represents the national average and may be affected by many factors, including experience level, company size and location.
+According to the 2020 OfficeTeam Salary Guide, the salary midpoint (or median national salary) for a medical office administrator is $45,250.
+This medical office administrator salary range may be affected by many factors, including experience level, company size and location.

 Salaries vary widely from city to city.
-Learn the medical office administrator salary in your market by using our Salary Calculator found in the OfficeTeam Salary Center.
+Learn the medical office administrator salary in your market by using our online Salary Calculator.

 What skills are employers looking for?

 With the transformation of medical offices to a paperless environment, technical skills have become essential.
 Administrators should have experience with Microsoft Excel, Word and Outlook.
 They also may be asked to work with scheduling software, digital patient records and databases.